Topzle Topzle

 Mark Jeffrey Reynolds, 35, Male

-USA, California, Orange County — Attacked, killed and partially devoured while mountain biking at Whiting Ranch Wilderness Park.
+United States, California, Orange County — Attacked, killed and partially devoured while mountain biking at Whiting Ranch Wilderness Park.
 It is believed his chain fell off and the cougar attacked when he bent down to repair his bicycle.
-His family Terri, Gary and Dona started the Mark J. Reynolds Memorial "Children's First Bike Fund" which provides bicycles and helmets to underprivileged children.
+His family Terri, Gary and Dona started the Mark J. Reynolds Memorial "Children's First Bike Fund" which provide

 24 June 2008